w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

 * provide content with sufficient contrast ratios
-* provide easy to read and easy to understand fonts
+* provide fonts that are easy to read and easy to understand
-* ensure appropriate content grouping, enough spacing, and proper text alignment to improve readability
+* ensure enough text spacing and appropriate text alignment to improve readability
+* ensure appropriate content grouping to communicate related content
 * identify related requirements for designers and developers to:
   * ensure sufficient contrast ratios for text, background, and other interface components
   * design layouts that adapt to different screen sizes and configurations set by users